Appointments Section - UTDBP3050

 In order to comply with the provisions of this policy, communication with applicants who are not hired should be limited to notification that a more qualified candidate was selected.
 Applicants with questions about their criminal history or criminal conviction information must be referred to the Texas Department of Public Safety or the equivalent law enforcement agency of another jurisdiction.

-Questions regarding compliance and other issues related to security sensitive positions should be addressed to the Executive Vice President and Provost or to the Vice President for Administration, as appropriate.
+Questions regarding compliance and other issues related to security sensitive positions should be addressed to the Chief Academic Officer or to the Vice President for Administration, as appropriate.

 Those whose assignments require them to have contact with minors on a regular basis outside the scope of faculty/student instruction will be required by the department making the assignment to complete the "Contact with Minors Background Check Form" prior to the initial contact with minors, and on a biennial basis as directed by the Chief of Police.